 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 Paper piecing supplies – what you’ll need

 You don’t need any specific skills.
-Only a few pieces of fabric, a good pattern and desire to create something special.
+Only a few pieces of fabric, a good pattern, and a desire to create something special.
 Plus some inexpensive standard quilting tools you probably already have.

 Fabric in 9 colors (or actually as many varieties as you wish)